dime-coin/electrum-docs/seedphrase.rst

    seed phrases are not supported, and it will return an empty wallet instead.
 This threatens users funds.

-For these reasons, Electrum does not generate BIP39 seeds.
-Starting with version 2.0, Electrum uses the following Seed Version System, which addresses these issues.
+For these reasons, Electrum-Dime does not generate BIP39 seeds.
+Starting with version 1.0, Electrum-Dime uses the following Seed Version System, which addresses these issues.

-Electrum 2.0 derives keys and addresses from a hash of the UTF8 normalized seed phrase with no dependency on a fixed wordlist.
+Electrum 1.0 derives keys and addresses from a hash of the UTF8 normalized seed phrase with no dependency on a fixed wordlist.
 This means that the wordlist can differ between wallets while the seed remains portable, and that future wallet implementations will not need